Canada vs. Mexico Cross-Border: 5 Differences Shippers Need to Know

 At the Canada-U.S. border, it is usually less than an hour.
 Why is that?

-There are less crossing locations.
+There are fewer crossing locations.

 There is more cross-border traffic.